Govetachun/cs_fund/answers/os.md

 When thread context switching happens, the state of the current thread will be stored in Thread Control Block (TCB), so the thread can be resumed later.
 It includes the value of the CPU registers, the thread state, a program counter, a stack pointer, and a pointer to the PCB of the process to which the thread belongs.
 There is one major difference in thread context switching compared to processes: the address space remains the same (the is no page replacement).

+## Can threads in the same process run on different cores?

+Yes, threads within the same process can run on different cores, depending on OS scheduling.
+This enables true parallelism, if language/runtime supports it. — unless the runtime (like CPython) introduces constraints like the GIL

+## 🔒 Python’s GIL (Global Interpreter Lock)

+* In **CPython**, the GIL allows only **one thread to execute Python bytecode at a time**.
+* So, even if threads are scheduled on different cores, they **don’t execute Python code in parallel**.
+* Solution: Use:

+  * `multiprocessing` (different processes = real parallelism)
+  * External C extensions (NumPy, etc.)
+  * Other Python implementations (e.g., Jython, IronPython) or languages like **Go, Rust, C++**

 ## What is multi-process and multi-thread?
 When should we use which?

 Multi-processing is when more than 2 processes are running simultaneously on a computer.
 This is probable in a multi-processor computer, where each processor handles a process.